Germany and France lead EU budget concerns

 "Estonia is a good example of how EU membership has significantly supported the development of the country.
 Since joining the EU, Estonia has been among those benefitting the most from the shared budget," he said.

 "The larger the EU budget is, the better the possibilities for funding to reach our joint goals.
-Estonia is willing to increase our contribution to the EU budget," he added.
+Estonia is willing to increase our contribution to the EU budget," Ratas added.